Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Before submitting estate form 7004, executors should keep the following list in mind.

 1. Estates need their own EIN.
-Get an EIN by applying online or via Form SS4.
+Get an EIN by applying online or by filing Form SS-4.

-2. Choose either a calendar or fiscal year after adopting a tax year.
+2. Choose either a calendar year or a fiscal year for the estate.

-3. Pay any estimated estate income tax due via EFTPS/EFW when e-filing the extension.
+3. Pay any tentative estate income tax due through EFTPS or EFW when e-filing the extension.

 4. Include Form 1041-V if you are mailing a check with the Form 1041 return.